 Vladikavkaz - Grozny (North Ossetia- Ingushetia-Chechnya)

 Today we will have a chance to visit the market of Vladikavkaz where we can try the local specialties and get our food supplies for the picnic lunch.
 Then we start our way towards the mountains of Ingushetia.
 We’ll visit the most interesting medieval settlements with defensive towers: Erzi, Egikal, Vovnushki and also the most ancient Christian church in Russia - Tkhaba-erdy.
 Continuing our drive, we arrive to Grozny.
 We will enjoy dinner and panoramic view at the restaurant situated on the 33rd floor.
 After dinner we will take a short walk around the city-center to marvel at the illuminated mosque known by the locals as “Heart of Chechnya”.
 It is one of the grandest mosques in Europe.
 Overnight at Grozniy city hotel 5*.
 (B,L,D)

 Monday, Sep 16

 After breakfast we will have Grozniy city walking sightseeing tour which will give us opportunity to explore downtown of the Grozniy.
+Our next stop is the museum of A.Kadyrov and National Museum.
 We may also stop to see rehearsal of the ethnic dance troop and have a small coffee break.
 Later on we will have traditional style lunch and head towards Kezenoy-am Lake.
 On the way to the biggest lake in the mountains of the Caucasus, we’ll visit another impressive mosque in Argun town.
 We may have a chance if time allows taking rowing boats on the lake.
 Dinner and overnight at Kezenoy-am hotel 3*.
 (B,L,D)

 Tuesday, Sep 17